 Oren Peli’s Paranormal Activity (2007) was a bona fide sleeper hit.
 Peli made it on a non-existent budget and pushed studio executives to get it released.
 Its’ creepy atmosphere caused it to become a massive word of mouth hit with audiences.
 It gave new life to the Found Footage theme that had started with The Blair Witch Project (1999).
 Oren Peli went onto oversee two sequels Paranormal Activity 2 (2010), which received some very favourable notices, and Paranormal Activity 3 (2011), which many saw as flagging but still holds a good number of scares that makes it a worthwhile entry.
 Paranormal Activity 3‘s directors Henry Joost and Ariel Schulman return as the directors of Paranormal Activity 4 here.

 Directors Henry Joost and Ariel Schulman first appeared with Catfish (2010) and then made the previous entry Paranormal Activity 4.
-They subsequently made the zombie film Viral (2016) also for Blumhouse and the social media thriller Nerve (2016).
+They subsequently made the zombie film Viral (2016) also for Blumhouse, the social media thriller Nerve (2016), the superpowers film Project Power (2020) and the superhero film Secret Hedquarters (2022).